Can You Consolidate Student Loans and Credit Card Debt Together?

 Alternatives to Consolidation

-If you’re hoping to consolidate student loans and credit card debt together, taking out a personal loan or using a transfer balance are two options to explore.
+If you’re hoping to consolidate student loans and credit card debt together, taking out a personal loan or using a balance transfer are two options to explore.

 You might also look at a debt reduction strategy, such as the Avalanche Method or the Snowball Method.